Seneca-BSA/bsa/docs/sea700/lab4.md

 ### JetAuto Workspace

 1. After connecting with the JetAuto robot, let's copy the JetAuto workspace `jetauto_ws` over to our local virtual machine so we can inspect and use it locally.
-Run the following command **locally** to use rsync to copy the directory over:
+Open a new terminla and run the following command **locally** to use rsync to copy the directory over:

     <div style="padding: 15px; border: 1px solid orange; background-color: orange; color: black;">
-    Run this command on your local machine!
+    Run these commands on your local machine!
+Not in the SSH terminal.
     </div>

         rsync -av jetauto@192.168.149.1:~/jetauto_ws/ ~/jetauto_ws